Testing Continuous Spontaneous Localization model with charged macro-molecules: The model

-which critically depends on the charges of the ions and their mass.
-By comparing the above expression with Eq.~\eqref{Pkappa}, one notice that \textit{i)} Eq.~\eqref{Pkappa} is independent from the electrical charge of the ions, while Eq.~\eqref{Pelec} goes as $\sim q_iq_j$; \textit{ii)} the mass dependence is strongly different: Eq.~\eqref{Pkappa} $\sim \sqrt{m_im_j}$ while Eq.~\eqref{Pelec} $\sim 1/\sqrt{m_im_j}$.
-From heating rate measurements with different combinations of one- and two-ion systems, these different dependencies on the ions' charges and masses make it possible to quantitatively differentiate motional heating due to electrical field fluctuations from other heating sources, including those expected from collapse models.
-Then, being able to perform a precise characterisation of electrical effects, one can subtract their heating and provide more stringent bounds on the collapse mechanism.
+Following the detailed calculations reported in Appendix, and assuming that the electrical noises are spatially homogeneous, we find { where $S_{\text{ E},1}=S_{\text{ E},2}=S_\text{ E}^{(z)}$ and $S_{\text{ E},3}=S_{\text{ E},4}=S_\text{ E}^{(x)}$, and} which critically depends on the charges of the ions and their mass.
+By comparing the above expression with Eq.~\eqref{Pkappa}, one notice that \textit{i)} Eq.~\eqref{Pkappa} is independent from ions electrical charge, while Eq.~\eqref{Pelec} goes as $\sim q_iq_j$; \textit{ii)} the mass dependence is strongly different: Eq.~\eqref{Pkappa} $\sim \sqrt{m_im_j}$ while Eq.~\eqref{Pelec} $\sim 1/\sqrt{m_im_j}$.
+From measurements with different ions, these different dependencies make it possible to quantitatively differentiate motional heating due to electrical field fluctuations from other heating sources, including CSL.
+Then, being able to perform a precise characterisation of electrical effects, one can provide more stringent bounds CSL parameters.